UNEP Releases Communication on Kazakhstan About Methane; a First

 EYE Request Yields Result

 Eye on Global Transparency filed such a request April 5, using UNEP’s Access to Information Policy to seek all communications with Kazakhstan about a large emission that occurred on June 23, 2023.
-The even and indication that contact was made with the government is indicated in the UNEP methane database.
+The event and indication that contact was made with the government is indicated in the UNEP methane database.

 Initially, on April 15, UNEP completely denied access.
 EYE appealed.